-He is currently an organizational development and training consultant at Training Resources Group, Inc. an employee-owned consulting firm that empowers organizations dedicated to creating positive change in the world.
+He is currently an organizational development and training consultant at Training Resources Group, Inc., an employee-owned consulting firm that empowers organizations dedicated to creating positive change in the world.
 In this capacity, Daryn has supported several clients including: the United States Forest Service (USFS) International Programs, United States Agency for International Development (USAID) Center for Education, USAID Green Cities Mechanism, the North American Association for Environmental Educators, the World Bank Group, and the National Institutes of Health.

 Prior to joining TRG, Daryn worked for a number of organizations.
 From 2013-2018, at the United States Institute of Peace, he helped build and launch USIP’s Global Campus – an online learning platform designed to teach and learn critical peacebuilding skills.
-He also created, produced, and hosted the Peace Frequency, a 63 episode podcast series that taps into the stories of people across the globe who are making peace possible and finding ways to create a world without violence.
+He also created, produced, and hosted the Peace Frequency, a podcast series that taps into the stories of people across the globe who are making peace possible and finding ways to create a world without violence.

 From 2009-2013, at the the International Center on Nonviolent Conflict, he designed and facilitated workshops, trainings, and courses on nonviolent civil resistance for activists, journalists, and scholars from across the globe and he helped launch their academic webinar series.
 He facilitated trainings in Belize, Mexico, Spain, the Philippines, Cambodia and throughout the United States.